 Professor Howdle's interests lie in the use of supercritical carbon dioxide as a new solvent for polymer synthesis and materials processing.
 This is an exciting area that has lead to collaboration with many other disciplines across engineering, life sciences, food sciences and physics.
 Steve also has extensive research interests and active links with a wide range of polymer and materials industries.

-A major part of his group's research is directed towards multidisciplinary collaborations on clean synthesis of new polymers and new polymeric structures using supercritical fluids.
+A major part of his group's research is directed towards multidisciplinary collaborations on clean synthesis of new polymers and new polymeric structures that have been derived from Nature.